DarrenMowat/blackbox/README.md

 ![Blackbox](https://raw.github.com/DarrenMowat/blackbox/master/web/Blackbox.png)

-Blackbox is a Haskell source code transformer which allows you to find out interseting things about your program.
+Blackbox is a Haskell source code transformer which allows you to find out interesting things about your program.
 The main aim of Blackbox is to act as a backend for text editor plugins which helps to expose the type system of Haskell to the user.

 Current features include:
 * Splitting variables into patterns ([a] -> [] | (x:xs))
 * Inserting missing type lines

-Blackbox works by parsing a haskell file which has special comments in it which tell Blackbox what to do.
-For example look at the following fucntion
+Blackbox works by parsing a Haskell file which has special comments in it which tell Blackbox what to do.
+For example look at the following function

 			fn :: [a] -> [a]
 			fn xs = undefined